How To Start an Indoor Herb Garden

 Clay is just one option though, if you do a little research you’ll see a large number of different potting ideas from shoes to metal boxes.
 You can really use anything, just make sure that water doesn’t sit in the soil.
 For something that can’t be given holes, a few inches of small stones below the soil is a good option.
 This will give the water a place to drain too so the roots aren’t sitting in it.
 This is how closed containers like mason jars can be an effective plant home.

-In terms of sizing, really anything can work.
+In terms of sizing, anything can work.
 Most herbs will grow happily in everything from a small windowsill pot all the way up to large planter boxes.
 The only difference is how much the plant will grow, the size of the pot will limit the plant’s root growth and therefore plant size.
 This makes herbs one of the best options for small-space gardening.
-Choose a small container for a managable kitchen garden or go with a larger one for more bountiful harvests.
+Choose a small container for a manageable kitchen garden or go with a larger one for more bountiful harvests.
 The choice is up to you.

 Soil and Watering

 As noted above, you’re going to want some soil that is well-draining and full of nutrients.
-Go with a high quality, organic potting soil from a gardening store.
+Go with a high-quality, organic potting soil from a gardening store.
 Look for one that isn’t too compact as this can inhibit drainage.

 In most cases, hardware stores will sell soil specifically made for pots.
 NEVER just grab a handful of dirt from outside!
 One, you never know the nutrient content, and two you risk bringing in all sorts of potentially harmful organisms and giving them direct access to your plant.
 You also want to avoid anything labeled garden soil as this is typically made for outdoor use and will not drain properly in a pot.